John Edwards extramarital affair: Legal proceedings

 On June 3, 2011, Edwards was indicted by a North Carolina grand jury on six felony charges.
 He faced a maximum sentence of thirty years in prison and a $1.5 million fine, or a USD250,000 fine and/or five years imprisonment per charge.
 The indictment came after the failure of intensive negotiations for a plea bargain.
 The agreement would have meant that Edwards would have been required to plead guilty to three misdemeanor campaign finance law violations, in addition to a six-month prison sentence, but would have allowed Edwards to keep his law license.

 After delays, due to Edwards' medical condition, jury selection for the trial began on April 12, 2012.
-Opening arguments began on April 23.
+Opening statements began on April 23.
 A verdict (not guilty on one count and a mistrial on the remaining five) to the trial was reached on May 31, 2012.

 The trial was criticized by Republicans, such as Michael Steele and Joe Scarborough, who referred to the procedure as "an absolute waste of resources."